Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 ### Terraform.tfvars

 The `terraform.tfvars` file is used to assign values to the variables defined in variables.tf.
 This file is typically not committed to version control (e.g., Git) for security reasons, as it may contain sensitive information like AWS credentials.
 I added `terraform.tfvars` to `.gitignore` so it won't be tracked.
 I provided the variables and secrets in github using `environment variables` and `secrets`.
-Also, the value below are made up and not real.
+Also, the values below are made up and not real.

 ```hcl
 aws_region              = "us-east-1"